 The Little Miss Grantsville Pageant will be held July 1, at 7 p.m., at the GHS auditorium.
 Admission is free.

 Family History Center

 Greet your ancestors free at the Grantsville Family History Center, 117 E. Cherry St. All are welcome with consultants there to assist you.
 Open Mondays noon to 4 p.m., and Tuesday through Thursday noon to 4 p.m. and 7 to 9 p.m.

-Grantsville Irrigation has issued agricultural users two regular turns so far.
+Grantsville Irrigation has issued agricultural users an additional two regular turns for a total of four turns this season.
 Residential users have been allotted 250,000 gallons per “A” share.
 You are responsible to keep track of your meter readings.
 “Like” us on Facebook for updates on the system.
 Contact the office at 884-3451 with any questions or concerns.

 Stockton Days 2014